 Once PPROM is confirmed, it is managed differently depending on the health of the mother and the baby.
 If at any time the baby or mother appear to be in distress (which may happen if there is a severe infection or heavy bleeding), delivery will be recommended—even if the baby is very preterm.
 This could be done either via a vaginal delivery or a C-section (which may be needed if the baby is breech or the mother or baby appear very unstable).

 If immediate delivery is not needed, most women with PPROM will remain in the hospital until they either go into labor on their own or they are induced or scheduled for a C-section.
-Usually, the goal is to reach 34 weeks’ gestation, at which point delivery is often recommended since the risk of infection and other complications is higher than the benefit of staying pregnant longer.
+Usually, the goal is to reach 34 to 35 weeks’ gestation, at which point delivery is often recommended since the risk of infection and other complications is higher than the benefit of staying pregnant longer.

 During this time, a course of antibiotics is usually administered over 7 days, as we know this can increase the time the woman remains pregnant, known as the latency period.
 Even a few days can make a huge difference in development for very fragile preterm babies!
 Steroid injections are also usually given to the mother to help mature the baby’s lungs and blood vessels in the brain and the gastrointestinal tract, which we know greatly helps preterm babies.
 Some women will also receive medications to stop contractions during this time period, though not all obstetric providers will do this since the data is controversial.